 Marlins Park hosted World Baseball Classic games in March of both 2013 and 2017.
 On November 14, 2012, an international soccer match was held at Marlins Park for the first time, as 13,372 fans watched Nigeria defeat Venezuela, 3-1.

 Prior to the 2016 season, a new fence was built in center field, reducing the distance in that direction from 418 feet to 407 feet.
 The gap between the old wall and the new fence gradually shrinks as it approaches the 392 mark in right-center field, and is filed with shrubbery.
+As a result, fair territory shrunk from about 116,300 to 114,600 square feet.
 In addition, portions of the fences in left field and right field were shortened: from 11.5 feet to 7 feet tall between the digital display in the left field corner and the out-of-town scoreboard, and from about 15 feet to 8.5 feet tall in center field; originally, the height of the wall tapered down from 15 feet to 11.5 feet between the Home Run Sculpture and the Marlins bullpen in right field.
 These changes helped to make Marlins Park slightly less pitcher friendly.